2009: Appointed to the

 Academia Scientiarum et Artium Europaea, the

-European Academy of Sciences and Arts, whose 1317 members include numerous Nobel laureates, renowned
+European Academy of Sciences and Arts, whose 1317 members included numerous Nobel laureates, renowned

 architects and artists, and the Pope.